 History Fix From April 1946

-Today's senior citizens may remember the April 1, 1946, Aleutian Islands, Alaska earthquake that triggered a Pacific Ocean tsunami with waves up to 130' high.
+Today's baby boomers and seniors may remember the April 1, 1946, Aleutian Islands, Alaska 7.4 earthquake that triggered a Pacific Ocean tsunami with waves up to 130' high.
 The nearby Scotch Cap U.S. Coast Guard Lighthouse was destroyed and it's 5 crew members killed, so no warning transmissions about the earthquake or tsunami were sent.

 Second baseman Jackie Robinson became the first black (African American) baseball player to play in the AAA (MLB farm team) leagues on April 18, 1946.